 Riverside Walk accesses the notorious narrows north of Zion Canyon, making it one of the most popular trails in Zion National Park.
-To the end of the trail (at the start of the narrows) and back is a 2.8-mile hike over a level walkway bordering the Virgin River.
+To the end of the trail (at the start of the narrows) and back is a 1.8-mile hike over a level walkway bordering the Virgin River.
 Those looking to escape the Utah summer heat can leave the trail at any of several river access points to take a refreshing swim.

 Beyond the pool, march up a short rise and continue up the narrowing canyon.
 The ingress squeezes between sheer rock walls and elegant bends in the river.

 Most who hike Riverside Walk do not stop at the end of the trail, and press on through water than can be waist to chest deep.
 By trail’s end, the canyon is just a hundred feet wide.
-Those who venture further upstream can see that it become narrower still.
+Those who venture farther upstream can see that it become narrower still.
 The gap between the thousand foot tall canyon walls shrinks to just twenty feet.

 If you are continuing another two miles to Orderville Canyon, or trekking deeper into the narrows, be prepared for river hiking in potentially dangerous conditions.
 Flash flooding does occur.
 Those serious about hiking the narrows may prefer the 17.5-mile one-way descent through the narrows from Chamberlain’s Ranch to the Temple of Sinawava (at the start of the Riverside Walk), an epic backpacking excursion.

 After exploring as much of the narrows as you wish, return down the Riverside Walk.
 This trail is easy, with nice scenery and crowds.
 A fee is required to enter Zion National Park, but the park shuttle to the trailhead is free.
 No permit is required to hike Riverside Walk, but a wilderness permit must be obtained to backpack through the narrows.